noahehall/theBookOfNoah/0current/security/websecurity.md

   - secure administrative frontends: e.g. db login screens
   - treat third party services (e.g. facebook login) as you would third-party code; they are all vulnerable and high-target attack surfaces
   - use web components to wrap client-side thirdparty codes, as it provides more granular permissions for code and page elements relative to the existing browser security sandbox model
+  - host third-party code in a iframe, since code in an iframe cannot access the DOM of the containing page

+  -

 ### XML attacks